threathive/falcon-redis-cache/README.md

 ```

-You may serve directly from cache without having Falcon hit responders by using the `from_cahe` hook:
+You may serve directly from cache without having Falcon hit responders by using the `from_cache` hook:

 ```python
 from falcon_redis_cache.hooks import CacheProvider